Mmaxs808/CS-105-Git-Group-1/favorite_fortunes.md

 They spell it "da Vinci" and pronounce it "da Vinchy".
 Foreigners always spell better than they pronounce.
 		-- Mark Twain
+You will be advanced socially, without any special effort on your part.
+You will wish you hadn't.
+Q:	How much does it cost to ride the Unibus?
+A:	2 bits.
+Q:	What is the difference between Texas and yogurt?
+A:	Yogurt has culture.